Monday, August 1, 2011

 1. First marriage was to his sister-in-law Lydia Burrill-Osborn-Osborn of Fairfield (who was recently widowed from marriage to his elder brother Jacob).
 They raised Lydia and Jacob's son Milton as their own and had three daughters: Mary Ann Osborn-Gifford (who had many descendants, but died of confinement in Palmyra), Emily Frances Osborn (died at age 4 of bowel inflammation), and their youngest, my 2nd great grandmother, Lydia Osborn-Fuller

 2. Four months after his wife Lydia Burrill-Osborn-Osborn had died in 1836, Timothy remarried on Christmas of that year to neighbor Olivia Noyes-Haskell, who was rumored to be part American Indian, and was herself a recent widow.
 Her husband had been recently crushed by a boulder he was trying to wrangle (his death had been witnessed by poor Olivia).
 Timothy had reached out to Olivia (who had four young boys) and created a 'marriage of necessity', joining both their families and had an additional four children together (Eva, William, Mabel and Clara).
 An old time "Brady Bunch", for sure.
-According to family legend, one of their daughters, Mabel, was quite the seamstress, and died at 26 years of age, in September 1882, during a thunderstorm.
-She was struck by lightning and it came right through the roof of the Fairfield homestead!
+Timothy's daughter Mabel, who was quite the seamstress, died at 26 years of age, in September 1882, during a thunderstorm.
+She was struck by lightning which came right through the roof of the Fairfield homestead!
 The bitter irony was that she had been safe in bed, but the family had beckoned her to come join them in her father's bedroom so they could all brave the storm together.
-It was only while she was getting up to join the family, that she was struck while going through in the doorway!
+It was only while she was getting up to join the family, that she was struck while going through in the doorway.
+Below is a report from the local paper.
+I was lucky enough to get a tour of the house when it was on sale in October 2011, and I got to see the doorway, which still had some evidence of burning.

 Timothy & Olivia's only son together was named William Noyes Osborn (after Timothy's closest brother).